+Other Ecosystem Impacts.
 Discharge of oil can also lead to changes in coastline and aquatic habitat.
-In aquatic habitats, spills or toxic discharges may degrade water quality, lower dissolved oxygen, contaminate sediments, and alter aquatic vegetation.35 Water flow influences the potential impact of spills.
-In areas where there is a high flow of water (e.g., rivers), impacts will be less than in areas where water flow is minimal, such as in wetlands.
-In low-flow areas, spills can persist longer and damage vegetation and other organisms that use these habitats.36 In the Great Lakes, water flow is variable and therefore spills can have different impacts.
+In aquatic habitats, spills or toxic discharges may degrade water quality, lower dissolved oxygen, contaminate sediments, and alter aquatic vegetation.37 Water flow influences the potential impact of spills.
+In areas where there is a high flow of water (e.g., rivers), impacts will be less (but potentially more widespread) than in areas where water flow is minimal, such as in wetlands.
+In low-flow areas, spills can persist longer and damage vegetation and other organisms that use these habitats.38 In the Great Lakes, water flow is variable and therefore spills can have different impacts.
 For instance, water that enters Lake Superior takes approximately 182 years to be completely replaced.
 This could be considered a low-flow area compared to Lake Erie and Lake Ontario, which take approximately three and six years, respectively, to replace water.
+Toxins from spills in the Great Lakes can settle into sediments and persist for many years.